How to Apply

 Undergraduate and graduate (master's) prospective students will find important application information on this page.
-For questions regarding undergraduate admissions, please contact Mary Sage, Admissions and Recruiting Coordinator; for questions regarding graduate admissions, please contact Melinda Coats, Graduate Studies Administrative Assistant.
+For questions regarding undergraduate admissions, please contact Mary Sage, Admissions and Recruiting Coordinator; for questions regarding graduate admissions, please contact Melinda Coats, Graduate Studies Administrative Associate.
 Prospective doctoral students, visit the Center for Church Music Studies' site for information on Church PhD and DMA degrees.

 Apply to both Baylor University and the School of Music by February 1 to begin in the Fall:

 To gain admission to the School of Music, you must also be accepted by the university; acceptance for one does not guarantee acceptance for the other.
 Submit your video recorded audition via the School of Music Application.